-^{1.} Required

-^{2.} Only if Specified

-test is to be carried out whether specified or not.
+^{1.} Required - test is to be carried out whether specified or not.

-- test is carried out only if specified by the Purchaser as a required test. - ^{3.} Not Applicable test is not applicable and not required. - ^{4.} Which ever gives the most tests dependant on production volume.
-Testing to be conducted per pipe size and class. - ^{5.} Subject to the approval of the administrator, where delivery and or installation of pipes is required before seven days, the requirement for ultimate load testing may be waived subject to proof load testing being conducted at a frequency of no less than 1 in 20 pipes before delivery. - ^{6.} Additional requirements may be relevant for jacking pipe applications. - 7.
-Pipes used for proof load testing, may be accepted, subject to approval by the Administrator, provided that after testing the pipes comply with all requirements of this Technical Specification. - ^{8.} Pipes used for sampling for water absorption may be accepted subject to approval by the Administrator provided the core hole has been satisfactorily repaired with an approved cementitious repair mortar.
+^{2.} Only if Specified - test is carried out only if specified by the Purchaser as a required test.

+^{3.} Not Applicable - test is not applicable and not required.

+^{4.} Which ever gives the most tests dependant on production volume.
+Testing to be conducted per pipe size and class.

+^{5.} Subject to the approval of the administrator, where delivery and or installation of pipes is required before 7 days, the requirement for ultimate load testing may be waived subject to proof load testing being conducted at a frequency of no less than 1 in 20 pipes before delivery.

+^{6.} Additional requirements may be relevant for jacking pipe applications.

+^{7.} Pipes used for proof load testing, may be accepted, subject to approval by the Administrator, provided that after testing the pipes comply with all requirements of this Technical Specification.

+^{8.} Pipes used for sampling for water absorption may be accepted subject to approval by the Administrator provided the core hole has been satisfactorily repaired with an approved cementitious repair mortar.
 Note that results for water absorption testing may not be available at the time of installation.
-Previous results for the same mix designs can be accepted, provided there is a demonstrated history of compliance and there has been no change to materials or mix designs.
+Previous results for the same mix designs can be accepted provided there is a demonstrated history of compliance and there has been no change to materials or mix designs.

-- ^{9.} Where pipe production exceeds 200 pipes per month per pipe size and class, frequency of testing may be decreased to 1 per 100 pipes for proof load, and 1 per 200 pipes for cover to reinforcement, and dimensional accuracy. - ^{10.} In addition where a factory has demonstrated six continuous months of compliant results then the testing frequencies specified can move to the relaxed routine frequencies.
+SUMMARY OF TEST REQUIREMENTS Test Name Appendix / Reference Clause (AS/NZS 4058) Pipe Application/Test Purpose Drainage Type testing Routine testing / Frequency of Testing per pipe size and class Relaxed Routine Frequency of Testing per pipe size and class 10 per 100 pipes for proof r pipe size and class, frequ 00 pipes for cover to reinfo ^{10.} In addition where e a factory has demon strated 6 continuo us months of compliant res sults then the testing frequencies specified can move to the relaxed routine frequencies.
 A non compliance would result in a return to the routine testing rate.
-Bi-Monthly is once every two months.
+Bi-Monthly is once every 2 months.